Healthcare in Spain

-In the EU (pre-Brexit), social security, pension and healthcare entitlements are reciprocal so that all European citizens can move around the EU and their entitlements move with them.
+In the EU, social security, pension and healthcare entitlements are reciprocal – all European citizens can move around the EU and their entitlements move with them.
 If you work in Spain and pay tax, you are entitled to state-run healthcare in the same way as Spanish nationals.

 In terms of healthcare for retirees and non-workers, when a British expat needs treatment in Spain, it is free because the NHS reimburses the costs.

-Currently, retirees, permanent residents in Spain (for over five years) and those who are not covered for the state healthcare need a form S1 and should speak to their local INSS office (Instituto Nacional de Seguridad Social/National Institute of Social Security), the DWP's Overseas Healthcare Team, or the office which pays their exportable DWP benefit.
+Pre-Brexit retirees, permanent residents in Spain (for over five years) and those who were not covered for the state healthcare needed an S1 form from their local INSS office (Instituto Nacional de Seguridad Social/National Institute of Social Security), the DWP’s Overseas Healthcare Team, or the office which paid their exportable DWP benefit.

 Children and pregnant women in Spain are guaranteed access to healthcare, and the same is true for anyone requiring emergency treatment.

 What does Brexit mean for expat healthcare in Spain?

 There are still some questions over expat healthcare in Spain.
 The UK Government’s official website states that all residents in Spain need to register to access healthcare.
 Basic state healthcare services are free, but there may be some things to pay for, such as prescriptions.
 For more information, check the Gov.UK website on healthcare in Spain.

 If you’re a permanent resident, you’ll need to register, then show proof of healthcare cover using something like social security contributions, private insurance, or contributions to the public health insurance scheme, the ‘Convenio Especial’.